 You can use its crop mode as well if you want to.
 With a minimum focus distance of 10-16”, it helps you capture various subjects starting from portrait photos to small objects.

 If you want the highest quality lens, look no further than Canon and Nikon, as they are known to produce the best macros (at a high price too).

-Despite its specific design for close-up shots, the macro lens is also great for a regular photo shoot, food photography, portrait, and fine art photography.
+Despite its specific design for close-up shots, the macro lens is also great for a regular photo shoots, food photography, portrait, and fine art photography.

 Some people may mistake a macro lens and zoom lens as they serve the same purpose.
 But the actual macro lens comes with a magnification ratio of 1:1, 2:1, 5:1, and above.

 Even though a macro lens can effortlessly shoot stunning detail, it can also expose the smallest imperfections on your object.
 That is why raising your skill should come together with buying this lens.

 Last but not least, all macro lens comes at a high price.
 It will be wise if you calculate your budget carefully or turn this purchase into something profitable.

 That’s pretty much it about the macro lens.
 There is a more technical side of it, but let’s keep that for another day.
 So, which one do you wish to buy?